 In compliance with the requirements of the Securities Regulation Code, the Company has two independent directors, namely, Atty.
-Ricardo J. Romulo and Mr. Victor C. Say.
-They were elected during the Corporation's ASM last 2 December 2014.
+Ricardo J. Romulo and Mr. Rex Ma.
+A. Mendoza.
+Atty.
+Romulo was elected during the Corporation's ASM last 2 December 2014 while Mr. Mendoza was elected last 26 February 2016 (as replacement of Mr. Victor C. Say).